* This is a sponsored post for Hermesetas *

 - Whisk until smooth.

-- Add a couple of sprays of oil or add some butter into a pan and pour in some mixture.
+- Heat a couple of sprays of oil or some butter to a frying pan and pour in some mixture.
 Spread it round to desired consistency.

 - Once the mixture starts to bubble (about 1 minute), flip the pancake over.
 Use a spatula if you aren't confident but I prefer to flip it in the air!